mvysny/karibu-dsl/karibu-dsl-v8/README.md

 }
 ```

-> Note: obtain the newest version from the release name, and the tag name as well: [https://github.com/mvysny/karibu-dsl/releases](https://github.com/mvysny/karibu-dsl/releases)
+> Note: obtain the newest version from the latest tag name above

 However, to quickly test out Karibu DSL you can simply start with one
 of the example applications below.